Last Updated on by Jeremy

 Site Back End Projects

-- Migrating from Blogger to WordPress: In December 2014 we migrated Living the Dream (a then six-year old site) from Blogger to a self-hosted WordPress with Bluehost, and performed a rather robust SEO campaign after the migration by modifying our awesome theme at Elegant Themes and the settings on individual posts with the Yoast SEO Plug-In.
-Our traffic went from a flat 14,000 to 17,000 monthly page views to well over 30,000 page views within one year- nearly all from Google.
-In early 2019, we switched our theme to the even faster GeneratePress for a bigger speed boost!
+- Migrating from Blogger to WordPress: In December 2014 we migrated Living the Dream (a then six-year old site) from Blogger to a self-hosted WordPress with Bluehost (we are now on Managed hosting with BigScoots), and performed a rather robust SEO campaign after the migration by modifying our theme at Elegant Themes (we are now on GeneratePress) and the settings on individual posts with the Yoast SEO Plug-In (we still use this and highly recommend it).

-- Deleting Non-Performing Content: From May 2016 until our migration to Performance Foundry in August 2016 we went on a robust campaign of unpublishing non-performing posts.
+- Deleting Non-Performing Content: For a few years after migrating to a managed WordPress host, we went on a robust campaign of unpublishing non-performing posts.
 Our criteria for selecting posts had three key points.
 First, the article must receive little to no page views on our site (think 10-20 per month).
 Second, it must have little to no impressions in Google (less than 100 per month).
-Third, it must not be a “core” article we need for completion sake (be honest with yourself here, you don't need most of them).
-Over the course of three months we ended up unpublishing about 500 posts out of 1,100, and saw an uptick in our Google referrals on the order of 5%-20%.
-This test was stopped early when we decided to migrate to Performance Foundry; however, it showed promise and we look forward to picking it up again soon as a regular practice.
+Third, it must not be a “core” article we need for completion's sake for our branding (be honest with yourself here, you don't need most of them).

 - Hotel Affiliates: In November 2015 we added hotel booking prompts into the footers of our Top 50 posts by traffic.
 The prompt was something to the extent of “Visiting [destination] soon?
 Book your stay at [hotel] where we stayed to help support our site!”
 Our Booking.com click-through rate increased from 40 per month to just under 200 per month without any optimization, and our conversion rate increased similarly as well!